-Note - The actual rpath entry (/usr/LocaL/Lib in the example above) may depend on the way OpenSSL libraries have been built.

-To upgrade to a higher version of OpenSSL libraries on Windows platforms:
+Note - The actual rpath entry (/usr/Local/Lib in the example above) may depend on the way OpenSSL libraries have been built.
+Task To upgrade to a higher version of OpenSSL libraries on Windows platforms: After installing 1madmin and before running 1madmin for the first time, replace the OpenSSL dynamic libraries in the

-After installing lmadmin and before running lmadmin for the first time, replace the OpenSSL dynamic libraries in the lmadmin install directory with the updated versions.
+1madmin install directory with the updated versions.